About

 Invitation tickets will be available to season ticket holders for the Teatro Massimo’s opera, ballet and concert season from Saturday 23 May, subject to availability.

-From Sunday 31 May, any remaining tickets will also be available to the general public, subject to availability.
+From Thursday 28 May, tickets will also be available to the general public, subject to availability.

 Programme